-- 1.7 Within the UK, risk factors for CKD, such as diabetes, obesity and hypertension are becoming more common.
-Consequently, the NHS is increasingly focusing on the prevention, early detection and treatment of CKD.
-Although many of the diseases causing CKD are not preventable, their recognition is important to allow appropriate treatment of any complications and preparation for renal replacement therapy.
-Some diseases, such as urinary obstruction, may be reversible to some extent and intervention is appropriate.
-Good diabetic control and blood pressure management may halt the rate of future renal function decline. - Clear guidelines are in place for the management of CKD by both general practitioners and hospital kidney specialists (nephrologists) [1].
-Currently there is no general population screening for renal disease; instead, targeted screening of patients groups 'at-risk' of renal disease, such as diabetic or hypertensive patients, occurs.
-This normally involves testing the urine for the presence of blood or protein, plus blood tests for the level of substances normally excreted by the kidney such as creatinine and urea.
+- 1.6 Within the UK, risk factors for CKD, such as diabetes, obesity and hypertension are becoming more common.
+Consequently, the NHS is more focused on CKD prevention by early detection and treatment of risk factors.
+Although many of the diseases causing CKD are not preventable, their recognition is important to allow appropriate treatment of any complications and preparation for renal replacement therapy. - 1.7 Clear guidelines are in place for the management of CKD by both general practitioners and hospital kidney specialists (nephrologists) [1].
+Currently there is no general population screening for renal disease; instead, targeted screening of patient groups 'at-risk' of renal disease, such as diabetic or hypertensive patients, occurs.
+This normally involves testing the urine for proteinuria in addition to blood tests for an estimated GFR.